These are the best places to travel this summer

-Its stunning natural beauty and wealth of outdoor activities mean it has forested mountains for hiking, biking, alpine skiing and riding.
-Clear lakes for boating and swimming.
-Rivers and streams for rafting and fishing.
-Open stretches of highway for some sweet road trips.
+The state's wealth of outdoor activities means it has forested mountains for hiking, biking, alpine skiing and riding; clear lakes for boating and swimming; rivers and streams for rafting and fishing; open stretches of highway for unforgettable road trips; and restaurants matched only in cities like London, San Francisco and New York City.

 1. Dine out in Portland

-Local tip: For a deeper beer dive, take one of the 1.5-hour immersive tasting experiences at Allagash, which earned a James Beard Award of Excellence for its Belgian-inspired brews.
+Local tip: For a deeper beer dive, take one of the 1½-hour immersive tasting experiences at Allagash Brewing Company, which earned a James Beard Award of Excellence for its Belgian-inspired brews.

 2. Raft the Kennebec River

-Wheeee!
-Maine’s Kennebec River tumbles 12 miles from the Harris Station dam to The Forks, where it flows into the Dead River.
+Maine’s Kennebec River tumbles 12 miles (19km) from the Harris Station dam to The Forks, where it flows into the Dead River.
 In each raft, a Registered Maine Whitewater Guide steers as you paddle through the Kennebec Gorge’s whitewater roller-coaster.
 After a riverside lunch, you might float in Class II ripples.
-Maine’s oldest rafting company, Northern Outdoors, pioneered the trip, and its Kennebec River base provides lodging, dining and a brewery.
+Maine’s oldest rafting company, Northern Outdoors, pioneers trips from its Kennebec River base providing lodging, dining and a brewery.

 Detour: Hike to Moxie Falls, one of New England’s tallest waterfalls.
 A gentle trail threads through woodlands and connects to a series of boardwalks.
-Observation platforms overlook several pools and drops, including a spectacular plunge of almost 90ft.
+Observation platforms overlook several pools and drops, including a spectacular plunge of almost 90ft (27m).

-Maine is laced with scores of amazing hikes, including its 100-mile wilderness, considered by many as one of the toughest sections of the Appalachian Trail.
-But you can ease into it at four, off-the-grid, rustic waterside lodges with guest cabins, each a day’s hike, ski or snowshoe apart.
+Maine is laced with scores of amazing hikes, including its 100-mile (160km) wilderness, considered by many as one of the toughest sections of the Appalachian Trail.
+Ease into it at four, off-the-grid, rustic waterside lodges with guest cabins, each a day’s hike, ski or snowshoe apart.

-The Appalachian Mountain Club manages three: Medawisla, Little Lyford and Gorman Chairback, the fanciest.
+The Appalachian Mountain Club manages three: Medawisla, Little Lyford and Gorman Chairback (the most fancy).
 The fourth, West Branch Pond Camps, is privately owned.
 All provide meals and hot showers.
-Come for the quietude, wildlife watching, swimming, paddling, fishing and the best stargazing in the AMC Maine Woods International Dark Sky Park.
+Come for the quiet, wildlife watching, swimming, paddling, fishing and the best stargazing in the AMC Maine Woods International Dark Sky Park.

 4. Sail aboard a Maine windjammer

-The best way to explore Maine’s coast and best beaches is aboard a sailboat.
-For a unique Maine experience, book a multi-day sail aboard a Maine windjammer on Penobscot Bay, considered among the world’s best sailing waters.
-Wind and tide set the course, and weather frames the day.
+The best way to explore the Maine coast is aboard a sailboat.
+For a unique experience, book a multi-day sail aboard a Maine windjammer on Penobscot Bay, considered among the world’s best sailing waters.
+Wind and tide set the course, while weather frames the day.
 You might anchor off an undeveloped island for a beach lobster bake or in a fishing harbor, where you can explore the village.
 Expect a glamping cabin and three all-you-can-eat meals daily, including a lobster feast.

-Eons before tourists came to Mount Desert Island for Acadia National Park – Maine’s best state park in our opinion – the area's Indigenous People gathered here each summer.
-Maine’s Wabanaki, comprising the Maliseet, Micmac, Passamaquoddy, and Penobscot Nations, trace their history here back 12,000 years.
+Eons before tourists came to Mount Desert Island for Acadia National Park – Maine’s best state park – the area's Indigenous People gathered here each summer.
+Maine’s Wabanaki, comprising the Maliseet, Micmac, Passamaquoddy and Penobscot Nations, trace their history here back 12,000 years.

 Collectively known as People of the Dawn, this tribal confederation shares its history and heritage in the Abbe Museum, Maine’s only Smithsonian affiliate, in downtown Bar Harbor.
 But don’t miss the original trailside museum at Sieur du Monts Springs in Acadia.